In simple words, germination can be defined as the growth of a seed into a young plant or a seedling.

 Temperature: For a seed to germinate, it requires a moderate temperature of around 25-30°C. Quite obviously different seeds require different optimum temperatures.
 There are some seeds which require special requirements either lower or higher temperature between 5 to 40°C.

 Light or darkness: This can act as an environmental trigger.
-Many seeds refuse to germinate until sunlight falls on them.
+Many seeds do not germinate until sunlight falls on them.

-The process of seed germination, under the above mentioned favourable conditions, triggers the seed to undergo a rapid expansion growth of the embryo by culminating in rupture of the covering layers and emergence of the radical.
-This radical emergence is considered the completion of germination.
+The process of seed germination triggers under the above mentioned favourable conditions.
+The seeds undergo rapid expansion and growth of the embryo and subsequently rupturing the covering layers and emergence of the radicle.
+This radicle emergence is considered the completion of germination.

 Factors Affecting Seed Germination

 There are some major factors that affect seed germination.
 These include:

 - Water: The poor or additional supply of water affects the seed germination.

 - Oxygen: Germinating seeds respire vigorously and release the energy required for their growth.
 Therefore, deficiency of oxygen affects the seed germination.

-In certain cases, a temperature below the moderate level slows down the seed germination and promotes to the fungal growth.
+In certain cases, a temperature below the moderate level slows down the seed germination and promotes fungal growth.
 In some cases, the germination stops at the temperature above the moderate level.

 This is a condition in which the seeds are prevented from germinating even under favourable conditions.

 - The seed coat, which is resistant to water and gases, restrict water-uptake and oxygen exchange.

 - The seeds with undeveloped or immature embryo do not germinate.